Medicines for type 2 diabetes

 This type of medication works quickly to stimulate the pancreas cells to produce more insulin.
 They may be prescribed for someone with an irregular schedule and eating times as their effects last only a short time.
 This family includes repaglinide and nateglinide.
 Possible side effects include hypoglycaemia (low blood sugar).

-Pioglitazone is the only medication in this family, which works by reducing insulin resistance as well as improving how effective the insulin works in the body.
+Pioglitazone is the only medication in this family and works by reducing insulin resistance as well as improving how effective the insulin works in the body.
 It can also help protect pancreas cells so they can continue to produce insulin.
 Pioglitazone is also available with metformin in a combination formulation.